Notification of beneficial owners

 The notification of beneficial owners is free of charge.

-It may become difficult for the company to carry out its operations if it does not file the beneficial owners’ details and keep the details up to date.
-It is laid down in the Finnish Act on Money Laundering that, for example, banks, accounting firms and law firms are obligated to check the beneficial owner details of their customers.
+Please note: It may become difficult for the company to carry out its operations if it does not file the beneficial owners’ details and keep the details up to date.
+The PRH may order your company into liquidation or remove it from the Trade Register if the company does not submit beneficial owner details or rectify incorrect details despite requests to do so.

 When do I file?